netidx/.github/profile/README.md

-# Welcome to the Netidx org
+# Welcome to the Netidx Org

 Netidx is middlware that makes it easy to create secure distributed applications.